rancher/rke2/docs/install/airgap.md

 **Important:** If your node has NetworkManager installed and enabled, [ensure that it is configured to ignore CNI-managed interfaces.](https://docs.rke2.io/known_issues/#networkmanager)

 RKE2 can be installed in an air-gapped environment with two different methods.
 You can either deploy via the `rke2-airgap-images` tarball release artifact, or by using a private registry.

 All files mentioned in the steps can be obtained from the assets of the desired released rke2 version [here](https://github.com/rancher/rke2/releases).

 If running on an air-gapped node with SELinux enabled, you must manually install the necessary SELinux policy RPM before performing these steps.
 See our [RPM Documentation](https://docs.rke2.io/install/methods/#rpm) to determine what you need.

 If running on an air-gapped node running SELinux, CentOS, or RHEL 8, with SELinux enabled, the following are required dependencies when doing an [RPM install](https://docs.rke2.io/install/methods/#rpm):

     Installing dependencies:
     container-selinux
     iptables
     libnetfilter_conntrack
     libnfnetlink
     libnftnl
     policycoreutils-python-utils
     rke2-common
     rke2-selinux

+All the steps listed on this document must be run as the root user or through `sudo`.

 ## Tarball Method

 1. Download the airgap images tarballs from the RKE release artifacts list for the version and platform of RKE2 you are using.
     * Use `rke2-images.linux-amd64.tar.zst`, or `rke2-images.linux-amd64.tar.gz` for releases prior to v1.20.
 Zstandard offers better compression ratios and faster decompression speeds compared to gzip.
     * If using the default Canal CNI (`--cni=canal`), you can use either the `rke2-image` legacy archive as described above, or `rke2-images-core` and `rke2-images-canal` archives.
     * If using the alternative Cilium CNI (`--cni=cilium`), you must download the `rke2-images-core` and `rke2-images-cilium` archives instead.
     * If using your own CNI (`--cni=none`), you can download only the `rke2-images-core` archive.